paulstefanort/parlance/README.md

 - vowel_clusters (array)
 - consonants (array)
 - consonant_clusters (array)
+- allowed_words (array)
 - text (string)

 Calling _process_text_ prints out results including this analysis:
 - composition of the words in the text (specified as combinations of vowels, vowel clusters, consonants, and consonant clusters)
 - number of occurrences of each word
+- number of occurrences of each allowed word
+- number of occurrences of each unauthorized word.
 - number of occurrences of each letter